primaryodors/primarydock/README.md

 uninitialized variables are being used or that conditional jumps depend on them.
 These are false positives.
 Many places in the code create temporary arrays of pointers and then assign those pointers addresses of objects that persist throughout the entire program execution.
 The memory tool "thinks" the objects are uninitialized even when they are.
 We recommend using the --undef-value-errors=no option with valgrind or the equivalent switch in your utility of choice.
-It's sad that "standards" discourage programmers from reusing objects/data like this, but we've coded it this way anyway in the interest of efficiency.